XF4U-3B Corsair CHANCE VOUGHT’S

 MRP-014 Sea Blue

-Decals with serial numbers were made with the help of a laser printer.
-For more information, I refer you to an article with my detailed photos
+Serial number decals were laser-etched.
+For more information, I refer you to an article with detailed photos of mine.